 When both are available choose the format you prefer.
 Note: HTML might load faster, but PDF offers better quality, especially if there are tables or graphs embedded within the article.

-When neither a PDF or HTML link is available, click the Find It! button.
+When neither a PDF or HTML link is available, click the Full Text Finder button.

-When FindIt! locates electronic full text, it displays database(s) that include the article and fills in the citation.
+When Full Text Finder locates electronic full text, it displays database(s) that include the article and fills in the citation.
 Click GO.
 If the article is available through more than one database, pick the database that you prefer.

-When electronic text is not available, FindIt! guides you to finding print holdings at Gumberg Library or to using Interlibrary Loan.
+When electronic text is not available, Full Text Finder guides you to finding print holdings at Gumberg Library or to using Interlibrary Loan.
 Click GO for DuCat to check for print journals.

 If the article is not available in print, click GO for Interlibrary Loan (ILLiad) to request the article.
-FindIt! will redirect you to the ILLiad Logon.
+Full Text Finder will redirect you to the ILLiad Logon.
 If you are a new ILLiad user, you will need to create an account.